freecaykes/py-backlight/README.md

 ## Key Controls

-Configure the brightness-up command and brightness-down command with a combination of key commands.
+Configure the brightness-up command and brightness-down command with a combination of key commands in **resources/keymap.json**.
 The listed keys in the JSON array must be simultanerously pressed for the action to take place.